-Do you dive in relationships whole heartily only to be hurt in love time and time again?
+Are you the dating type to dive in relationships whole heartily only to be hurt in love time and time again?

-Cycles of disappointment make us feel defeated.
-During trying time like this we just want to give up on love altogether.
+Making us feel like maybe we should just give up on love altogether.

-You meet someone who seems like a good fit, but then good turns to bad very quickly, and not long after, it becomes a roller coaster ride of ups and downs that you unintentionally signed up for.
+You meet someone who seems like a good fit, but then good turns to bad very quickly, and not long after, it becomes a roller coaster ride of ups and downs.
+One that you unintentionally signed up for.

-How can you tell if someone is ready for love?
+How can you tell if someone is ready for your love?

 Unfortunately, there is no simple answer to this question.